No matter what concerns you may have about your pet, we’re here to help. Click on your topic:

 Radiographs (xrays) are the most commonly used form of ‘diagnostic imaging’ in veterinary practice, giving us a ‘window’ into the body.

 They provide information on problems affecting the bones and joints, but also on those affecting the organs in the chest and abdomen.

-For many disorders, we will require a radiograph to decide on the cause of the problem or to determine the best method of treatment.
-We are equipped with an X-ray facility capable of providing high quality images for all situations.
-The combination of a new high frequency X-ray generator with a specialised veterinary floating table and full digital X-ray processing gives us high quality images at a moment’s notice.
-These can then be shared electronically with the client, or other Adelaide veterinary clinics, and stored on the patient’s computerised records.
+Our high frequency X-ray generator and full digital X-ray processing give us high quality images at a moment’s notice.
+These can then be shared electronically with the client, or other Adelaide veterinary clinics, and stored on the patient’s electronic records.

 For conditions of the upper gastrointestinal tract, especially foreign body obstruction of the oesophagus, endoscopy remains invaluable.
 Our endoscope enables us to identify and retrieve objects from the oesophagus and stomach and to visualise the internal lining of these organs when damage is suspected.

 Hypertension is a leading cause of blindness and organ damage in middle aged to elderly cats.
 Our vets use a blood pressure measuring system involving Doppler blood flow detection to accurately monitor this condition.